KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Online Resources widget

-The Online Resources widget allow you to include assets from various online media providers like Pixabay or Pexels in your project.
+The Online Resources :term:`widget` allow you to include assets from various online media providers like Pixabay or Pexels in your project.

 ..
 BMJ: needs to be included one the section in "Project and File management" is done: Please refer to the :ref:`Online Resources <online_resources>` section of this documentation.

 .. rst-class:: clear-both

+.. _view-project_bin:

 Project Bin
 -----------

-Switches the Project Bin widget on or off.
+Switches the Project Bin :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_project_bin.webp
    :align:  left